cpap7/FattyMenu/README.md

 - Close the injector

 # Controls
-- RCTRL key -> opens or closes the menu
+- R-ALT key -> opens or closes the menu
 - END key -> uninjects the menu
 - C key -> pressing this in-game allows you to navigate the menu without needing to press escape.
 Very handy if you're simply browsing the in-game SOP, voiceline library or distribution permit info.
-- Pressing escape to access the menu is preferable if you're writing notes.
+- Pressing escape to access the menu might be preferable if you're writing notes or searching through the voiceline library

 # FAQ
 Will this get me banned from the server?